 Automotive combustion particles and their elimination devices.
 Document ADEME

-Results of the program conducted by ADEME since 1995 "auto Particles".
+Results of the program led by ADEME from 1995 "Automobile Particles".

 Physico-chemical characterization of the particles.
 Effectiveness of pollution control devices.